philipgiuliani/coverage/README.md

 # Test Coverage Package (WIP)
-Adds a overview of your current test coverage to Atom.
+Adds an overview of your current test coverage to Atom.

 ## Installing
 Use the Atom package manager, which can be found in the Settings view or run `apm install coverage` from the command line.